leafsphp/new-docs/codelabs/leaf/form-validation/ajax/README.md

 # Ajax Request Validation

+## Version support

+This experiment supports all 2.x versions of Leaf, however, from `v2.4-beta` upwards, Leaf methods return `null` instead of `false` when there's an error or an operation couldn't be completed.

 ## Base Example

 Modern web app conventions have led to a lot of web apps relying on AJAX requests to a backend (API) using libraries like [axios](https://github.com/axios/axios).
 These backend APIs take in json encoded data from the frontend, perform some operations and send back a response.